Garcinia cambogia is a popular weight loss supplement.

 Many high-quality human studies have tested the weight loss effects of garcinia cambogia.

-This graph summarizes the weight loss results from nine studies on garcinia cambogia (7, 8, 9, 10, 11, 12, 13, 14): The blue bars show the results from the supplement groups, while the orange bars show the results of placebo groups.
+The blue bars show the results from the supplement groups, while the orange bars show the results of placebo groups.

 For example, the largest individual study, which tested 135 participants over 12 weeks, did not find any difference in weight loss between the group that took garcinia cambogia and the group that took the placebo (9).